Emily Bobel Kilduff, Head of School

 I began my career teaching middle school math and science in the South Bronx of New York City.
 From teaching, I moved into various leadership roles with Teach For America, working to build a pipeline of educators who are committed to disrupting the status quo.
 I most recently served as the Executive Director of the Bay Area region, overseeing all programmatic and fundraising efforts.
 I received my degree in Human Biology from Stanford University.

 When I’m not with students, I enjoy running marathons, tinkering with photography, and spending time with my husband, two daughters and family.

 Ryan Chapman, Head of School

 Over the past 20 years, I have worked to start-up and expand organizations focused on closing the opportunity gap in low-resource, high-potential communities.
-My work in education and community development has spanned the non-profit, public, and private sectors.
+My work in education has spanned the non-profit, public, and private sectors.
 I received my B.A. in developmental psychology and K-6 teaching certification from Vassar College and Masters of Public Policy from the Johns Hopkins University.

 I live here in SF with my wife, daughter (a New School student) and son, both of whom are 5th generation San Franciscans.
 We’ve all been adopted by an orange tabby cat who thinks he’s a dog and a 110 pound Great Pyrenees who thinks he’s an area rug.